Z-Filters is a technique for listening to what millions of people are talking about.

 - Busy words constitute a minute percentage of all words, so the appearance of even one busy word in a Tweet is significant.

 - The appearance of two or more words in the same Tweet makes it almost certain that the words are associated with the same subject.

 - The Tweets containing busy words are clustered according to the appearance of subsets of the busy words using a standard clustering algorithm.

 - Optionally, Tweets from the preceding interval or intervals can also be scanned for words that had not yet made the grade but subsequently did.
-This is valuable because the subject may exists as only a single Tweet, or a few Tweets for multiple cycles before it can be identified.
+This is valuable for finding the origin of a subject because the subject may exists as only a single Tweet, or a few Tweets for multiple cycles before it can be identified.

 In practice, this works extremely well.
-Over the course of a football game or event, the high points can easily be recognized in the Twitter stream sprinkled among many other subjects.
+Over the course of a football game or other mass event, the high points can easily be recognized in the Twitter stream sprinkled among many other subjects.